wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 * See console 'help' command or docs on how to configure each board

 ### NOTES
 * If you're experiencing problems with serial console ensure you 'restart' the board before issuing commands.
 Initial ANSI escape codes are sent to console during setup.
 TODO implement handling Serial RTS/DTS and send ANSI escape codes on connect.
+This will be resolved soon
-* See SerialCommands.md for basic serial console usage and board setup
+* See `SerialCommands.md` for basic serial console usage and board setup

 ### Wiring Guides & Board Type Config
-Please see `/docs/Wiring.md` for wiring
+Please see `/docs/Wiring.md` for wiring<br>
-Serial Console doc is `SerialCommands.md`
+Serial Console doc is `SerialCommands.md`<br>

 ### TODO
-* ~~Refactor code splitting into several files~~
-* ~~Optimize IRAM cache hit ratios~~
-* ~~Improve logging and debugging~~
-* ~~Reduce RAM usage and manage infrequent strings better (PROGMEM)~~
-* Implement hardware based Encoder Quadrature incremental for counting for up-to 4 axes
-* Support I2C GPIO mux and interrupt feature to free up built-in GPIO pins to support 6 axes across many boards
-* Add Servo closed-loop PID control loops with LinuxCNC control
-* ~~Add SPI Ethernet support (WizNet W5500) and optimize for low latency in the event someone wants to use it in their design~~ DONE
-* Add USB-C Device RNDIS/ECM networking support on the ESP32-S2/S3 MCUs
-* Document all serial console commands and how they are used
+Please see Github Issues for an up-to date list

 ### Precompiled Firmware
 Two precompiled builds exist - One for SPI Ethernet and one for Native RMII Ethernet<br>